rte-france/Transmission-Reliability-Margin-Algorithm/doc/algorithm.md

 A warning is issued when some PSTs do not have any corresponding PST on the other network.
 Ratio tap PST and phase tap PST are aligned.

+#### Branch connection state aligner

+For each branch from the market-based network, the connection states of both terminals are aligned with the ones from the reference network.
+The algorithm checks if both terminals (through the voltage level ids) are the same in both networks (possibly mismatched).

 #### Dangling line aligner

 We want to align exchanges with countries that are not included in the reference network.